Skip to main content

 19 mentions Positive Neutral Negative

-The game's story is a mix of humor and a unique premise, revolving around a battle royale concept where players compete for a "golden ticket" to heaven after a rapture event.
-However, many players express disappointment over the lack of a single-player mode or a more developed narrative, feeling that the game ultimately falls short of its potential and is not worth the price.
-Overall, while the story has some charm and aligns with the Cyanide and Happiness aesthetic, it is criticized for being underwhelming and lacking depth.
+The game's story is a mix of humor and familiar battle royale tropes, featuring a unique premise where players compete for a "golden ticket" to heaven after a rapture-like event.
+However, many reviewers express disappointment over the lack of a single-player mode or a more developed narrative, feeling that the game ultimately falls short of its potential and is not worth the price.
+Overall, while the story has some charm and aligns with the Cyanide & Happiness aesthetic, it is criticized for being underwhelming and lacking depth.

 • “This is essentially the story narrative the game was provided with and also what actually convinced me to purchase this title.”